 Bring something to share that is vegetarian, very little gluten, dairy or sugar.
 If you have specific dietary needs, please bring a dish you enjoy eating.

-The lodge and focus will be posted on the calendar page of the website.
-The lodges will be designated if they are open or private.
+The date and focus will be posted on the calendar page of the website.
+The circles ceremony will be designated if they are open or private.

 If you are interested in a specific energy, please contact MeeshaKeena to discuss options.

 1/8 to 1/4 tsp real sea salt Himalayan salt, or Celtic sea salt